JordieB/YouDigest/README.md

+# YouDigest
-# YouTube Transcription and Summarization
+*YouTube Transcription and Summarization*

 This repository contains a Python script and Streamlit web app that allows users to download YouTube videos, transcribe their audio using OpenAI's Whisper ASR model, and optionally summarize the transcription using the text-davinci-003 model.